speedment/speedment-doc/pages/enterprise_spring.md

 ### Creating Entities

-Entity creation via the REST API is done by executing a POST request to the base REST route of the table you are creating the entity in.
-For example, to create a new "film" entity we would execute the following request:
+When the `REST Enable CREATE` option is enabled for a table, new entities can be created through a POST request.
+To create a new "film" entity we would execute the following request:

 ```
 curl -d '{“filmId”: 1000,“title”: “Interstellar”,"languageId": 1,"rentalDuration": 100,"rentalRate": 100,"replacementCost": 15}' -H "Content-Type: application/json" -X POST localhost:8080/sakila/film